Luddites, Peterloo, and Captain Swing

 Unknown to Johnson and Hunt this letter had been intercepted by Government spies and was interpreted as being an incitement to riot and expecting trouble they despatched the 15th Hussars to Manchester.

-It was a swelteringly hot day and tempers became quickly frayed as they pushed and barged they way through the thronging crowd, riding rough-shod over people in their way.
-The people responded angrily and the poorly trained Yeomanry came under a hail of bricks and bottles as attempts were made by some to unhorse them and they began to panic as the crowd pressed in around them.
+It was a swelteringly hot day and tempers became quickly frayed as they pushed and barged, their way through the thronging crowd, riding rough-shod over people in their way.
+The people responded angrily, and the poorly trained Yeomanry came under a hail of bricks and bottles as attempts were made by some to unhorse them, and they began to panic as the crowd pressed in around them.
 Witnessing the scene from a house nearby the Chief Magistrate William Hutton ordered the 15th Hussars to assist the Yeomanry and try to restore order but the crowd was so tightly packed it was unable to disperse as ordered.

 Arthur Thistlewood was an ex-army Officer who had imbibed revolutionary ideals whilst resident in America and France and was known to be an argumentative man of whom it was said enjoyed a fight verbal or otherwise.